Working for the US Army in Afghanistan can get you killed, but there’s a silver lining.

 “I was trying to keep a low profile,” he says, sitting cross-legged next to a ship bollard in the port.
 He forks a clump of rice from crinkled plastic tray on the ground in front of him.
 If anyone asked about his work in Afghanistan, he says, he told them he was going to school.
 These days, he’ll tell anyone who’ll listen.

 In an Oct.
 2014 episode of Last Week Tonight, US comedian John Oliver highlighted the bureaucratic nightmare that Iraqi and Afghan translators have to deal with in applying for an SIV—and the US system’s inability to take into account individual circumstances and dangers.
-One Afghan translator interviewed by Oliver had to wait three years and four He never told anyone, not even his family, what he did for a living. months between applying for his SIV and arriving in the United States.
+One Afghan translator interviewed by Oliver had to wait three years and four months between applying for his SIV and arriving in the United States.
 In that time, the Taliban killed his father and kidnapped his younger brother.

 In April 2016, Muhammad met someone who nearly met a similar fate: another former Afghan translator for the US army named Ahmad.
 Until Jan. this year, 25-year-old Ahmad worked for the US army in Jalalabad, Afghanistan.
 Knowing the dangers of his job, he applied for his SIV in 2014, but the paperwork moved slowly.
 He went back to work on the base.

 In Dec.
 2015, Ahmad’s family in Kabul received a letter from the Taliban, which threatened to kill his parents if he kept working for American troops.
 The next month, in January 2016, Ahmad decided he could not wait for a visa any longer, and decided to flee Afghanistan with his younger brother.
 They paid smugglers nearly $11,000, and got as far as Piraeus.
 Like Muhammad, the two brothers now camp in the port.
 Ahmad has not yet tried to restart his visa application process.